santagar/streaming-twitter/README.md

 Twitter Streaming
 =================

-A few lines of code to demo how streaming works with Apache Spark, in particular using the extensions provided by [Apache Bahir](https://bahir.apache.org/) to read a live stream of tweets, which will be processed to assign it a sentiment score (using a very simple algorithm).
+A few lines of code to demo how streaming works with Apache Spark, in particular using the extensions provided by [Apache Bahir](https://bahir.apache.org/) to read a live stream of tweets.

 To make it work on your installation, be sure to add a `twitter4j.properties` under `src/main/resources` that includes the following information: